KensoDev/perform_later/README.md

 ## TODO
 1. Add the ability to perform_later without a queue provided (will go to a default queue - configurable)
-2. Add generator for the configuration file

-## Ideas
-1. Add the ability that a method will be tagged as "perform_later", this way you can call the method by name and it will be queued